 - HSMN 610 must be taken as one of the first two specialization courses.

-- HSMN 670 must be taken after all other specialization courses.
+- HSMN 670 must be taken in your last semester.

 - Orientation to Graduate Studies at UMUC (0 Credits, UCSP 615)